-Rosa Park has an M.A. in Korean Studies from Korea University and a B.A. in International Relations from American University’s School of International Service with a minor in Graphic Design.
-She is currently finishing her second master’s degree in American University’s School of International Service Graduate School International Politics program.
+Rosa Park has an M.A. in International Politics from American University's School of International Service, an M.A. in Korean Studies from Korea University, and a B.A. in International Relations from American University’s School of International Service with a minor in Graphic Design.
 At the Committee for Human Rights in North Korea, she has completed editorial and graphic design work on The Hidden Gulag Second Edition, Marked for Life: Songbun, North Korea’s Social Classification System, Coercion, Control, Surveillance, and Punishment: An Examination of the North Korean Police State, North Korea’s Hidden Gulag: Interpreting Reports of Changes in the Prison Camps, and Illicit: North Korea’s Evolving Operations to Earn Hard Currency.
 Continuing work on future publications, she is also involved in conference planning and execution.
-She has worked on outreach both inside and outside of Washington D.C., co-hosting with organizations, such as the Brookings Institution, Korea Economic Institute, the Illinois Holocaust Memorial and Museum, the Jacob Blaustein Institute, and many more.
+She has worked on outreach both inside and outside of Washington D.C., co-hosting with organizations, such as the Brookings Institution, the Korea Economic Institute, the Illinois Holocaust Memorial and Museum, the Jacob Blaustein Institute, and many more.

 Amanda Mortwedt Oh is a licensed attorney whose research focuses on North Korea and human rights law.
 Since joining HRNK, she authored a report that was submitted to the UN Commission of Inquiry (COI) on Human Rights in North Korea on behalf of HRNK and assisted HRNK’s co-chair, Dr. Roberta Cohen, with her expert testimony on the “gender dimension” of North Korean women in detention.
 Amanda is the author of a book chapter for World Without Genocide and published a law journal article about human rights law and accountability in Cambodia.
 She holds a Master of Laws in International Law degree from The Fletcher School of Law and Diplomacy at Tufts University, where she studied “North Korean State and Society” and wrote a thesis on North Korea and transitional justice.
 Special Rapporteur Eduardo Valencia-Ospina recognized her in his Sixth Report On The Protection Of Persons In The Event Of Disasters, A/CN.4/662, for her research on regional disaster relief plans.
 Additionally, Amanda has ten years of strategic communications experience in the U.S. Army, where she has worked with the ROK military in South Korea and was seconded to the U.S. embassies in Cambodia, Thailand, and Afghanistan.

 Raymond Ha graduated with a B.A. in Politics from Princeton University.
 He first became engaged in North Korean human rights issues while interning at the Citizens' Alliance for North Korean Human Rights and further pursued his interest by serving as president of Princeton's NKHR student group.
 He decided to join HRNK not only to learn more about the complex politics surrounding North Korea, but also to become directly involved in the effort to improve the human rights situation there at a time when the issues continue to gain significant momentum amongst the international community.
-During his internship, he also hopes to gain insight into democracy, development, and human rights--topics which he plans to further investigate through graduate studies in political science.
+During his time at HRNK, he also hopes to gain insight into democracy, development, and human rights.

 As part of a joint undertaking with the Committee for Human Rights in North Korea (HRNK) to use satellite imagery to shed light on human suffering in North Korea AllSource Analysis (ASA) has been monitoring activity at political prison facilities in the Democratic People’s Republic of Korea (DPRK, more commonly known as North Korea).
 This report covers activity observed during the past 12 months at the facility commonly known as Kwan-li-so&nbs